12. Data frames#

 ## 11 42.0 virginica

 It added a new row.
 Note that columns are of different types.
-Hence, the values to row-bind were provided as a generic vector.
-The list can also be named.
-It can consist of vectors of length greater than one, given in any order:
+Hence, the values to row-bind had to be provided as a list.

 rbind(x, list(